Normal Pressure Hydrocephalus Treatment from Georgia Regents Medical Center in Augusta, Georgia

 Caused by the build-up of fluid on the brain, normal pressure hydrocephalus, or NPH, usually affects older people.
 The syndrome is characterized by disordered voluntary movement, incontinence, and dementia.

 NPH has often been overlooked or dismissed without treatment because of the difficulty in accurately diagnosing the condition and the perception that neurosurgical interventions posed high risk.
-But Georgia Regents Medical Center in Augusta, GA. is a leader in diagnosing and treating NPH.
+However, the Georgia Regents Medical Center Comprehensive Epilepsy Program in Augusta, GA. has become a leader in diagnosing and treating NPH.

 Helpful Links The NPH Puzzle